angelayang2018/angelayang2018.github.io/README.md

 ## Technologies Used

 1. GSAP (GreenSock Animation Platform):
-I used GSAP to create animations throughout the website.
+Create animations throughout the website.

 2. React

-3. HTML (HyperText Markup Language)
+3. HTML

-4. CSS (Cascading Style Sheets)
+4. CSS and SASS

-5. SASS (Syntactically Awesome Style Sheets)
+5. Three.js

 ## Process and Challenges of Creating the Website
 Here I go through the conceptualization, design, development, and testing of my website.